lit-mod-viz/narrative-time-space/annotator-guidelines.md

 the clarity of the annotation guidelines and to get an initial sense of inter-annotator agreement.
 The pilot consists of a single chapter of text, which will be sent out to all annotators.
+Please complete your annotations in-line within the plain text file, and submit by attaching the modified file in an email to the moderators.

 #### 1.2.2 Due dates
 May 12th - complete pilot and submit to moderators.